bcblevins/CBC-Analyzer/README.md

 - Ability to analyze a greater number of CBC parameters
 - Take name in input and log each analysis by name in text file.
 - Recall last test results
+- Reference ranges are based on healthy patients in the local population.
+Ask user if blood to be analyzed is from an apparently healthy patient.
+Make a flag to attach to healthy patient results in the text file log.